knownbymanoj/Password-strength-checker/README.md

 A python file which checks your password if it has been breached or safe to use securely without trusting website's https connection and also send only 5 hexadecimal characters of hash to server to make sure server is not compromised and get checks done on your own personal computer without trusting any other device.

+INPUT:

+python passcheck.py Dragon password qwerty Sample123 Andrew#6218

+OUTPUT:

+Dragon was found 18384 times...you should probably change your password

+password was found 3861493 times...you should probably change your password

+qwerty was found 3993346 times...you should probably change your password

+Sample123 was found 53904 times...you should probably change your password

+Andrew#6218 was NOT found.
+Carry on!
+Done!

+(*) NOTE : Inputs must be given in the command line and in the directory where your python file is present.Based on your python version you can use python/python3

 In Detail:

 Step 1: User runs passcheck.py along with his desired number of passwords which can be given as a input separated by spaces between them and then click enter to run the program in the command line.